-All FMLA requests and inquiries should be directed to the attention of Labor and Employee Relations Division's designated email address: HRLaborRelations@littlerock.gov.

-Within five (5) business days after the employee has submitted the appropriate certification form, the Labor and Employee Relations Manager and/or designee will complete and provide the employee with a written response to the employee's request for FMLA leave using the DOL Designation Notice (https://www.dol.gov/whd/forms/WH-382.pdf).
+All FMLA requests and inquiries should be directed to the attention of the Labor and Employee Relations Division's designated email address: HRLaborRelations@littlerock.gov.
+All FMLA forms must be generated from the Labor and Employee Relations Division within five (5) business days after the employee has submitted the completed FMLA Health Care Provider Certification, the Labor and Employee Relations Designee will complete and provide the employee with a written response to the employee's request for FMLA leave using the DOL Designation Notice.